xrisaD/ScalableML-Titanic/README.md

 #  Serverless Machine Learning Systems
 Real time predictions for the **Iris Flowers** and the **Titanic** dataset.
-The machine learning models were deployed as Serverless ML Systems using Hopsworks, Modal and HuggingFace.
+The machine learning models were trained and deployed using Hopsworks, Modal and HuggingFace.

 ## Members